markh-de/KiVar/README.md

 ![Example 3](doc/examples/3.svg)

-The used variation aspect defines all four resistors (only two of them with varying values), allowing to select the lower (cut-off) and higher (recovery) voltage limits for the supply voltage monitor IC.
+The used variation Aspect defines all four resistors (only two of them with varying values), allowing to select the lower (cut-off) and higher (recovery) voltage limits for the supply voltage monitor IC.

 How to read the rules:

- * Variation aspect is `UVLO_HYST` (with choice `3.15V/3.57V` currently applied in the figure).
+ * Variation Aspect Identifier is `UVLO_HYST` (with Choice `3.15V/3.57V` currently applied in the figure).
- * **R12**: For choice `2.41V/3.40V` the value is `0Ω`, for choice `3.15V/3.57V`, the value is `309kΩ`.
+ * **R12**: For Choice `2.41V/3.40V` the value is `0Ω`, for Choice `3.15V/3.57V`, the value is `309kΩ`.
- * **R13**: The value is always set to `1MΩ`.
-It is not really required to apply a value, or to use a variation rule at all for this symbol.
-However, in case more choices are added in the future, it is very likely that the value of this resistor will change.
-Hence the resistor symbol has the rule entry already prepared for easy introduction of new choices.
+ * **R13**: The value is always (i.e. for all Choices not explicitly mentioned in this Assignment) set to `1MΩ`.
+It is not really required to apply a value or to use a variation rule for this symbol at all.
+However, in case more Choices are added in the future, it is very likely that the value of this resistor will change.
+Hence the resistor symbol has the rule entry already prepared for easy introduction of new Choices.
- * **R14**: For choice `2.41V/3.40V` the value is `309kΩ`, for choice `3.15V/3.57V`, the value is `100kΩ`.
+ * **R14**: For Choice `2.41V/3.40V` the value is `309kΩ`, for Choice `3.15V/3.57V`, the value is `100kΩ`.
  * **R15**: The value is always set to `750kΩ`.
 Same explanation applies as for R13.

 > [!NOTE]